BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Linux Distraction Free Working Environment**

+It won't last forever, but at the moment someone in the office is working from home a lot of the time leaving me with a spare desk.
+I've now set it up as my low tech working space where I use predominantly pencil and paper.
+I've got an A4 folder that I have designated as my desk organiser, and an A5 organiser (like a Filofax) that I carry around with me.
+These two paper systems do have compatability issues.
+If I want to use A4 in my A5 organiser I have to fold it in half.
+And if I want to transfer something from my A5 organiser to my A4 one, it ends up with quite a lot of holes in it.

+But the simplicity of the system is its strength.
+In the desktop version I've got three dividers where I can put papers into do today, do tomorrow or do next week.
+The A5 has less bandwidth, so it doesn't have any dividers at all.
+I simply work through the paper starting at the front and as it gets full up I dispose of or recycle papers from the back.

+I've got an old iMac from (I think) 2013 that is running Linux Mint.
+Slowly.
+This means I can refer to internet based stuff.
+But it isn't remotely tempting as a machine to play on.
+I can use it for wordprocessing too - as I am at the moment.

+I have been using it for about a week and the system still needs tweaking and getting used to.
+But it is proving its worth.

 #### **Just Me and My Phone**

 I’ve been experimenting a lot with different ways of working lately.
 I’ve found that in many ways the humble pencil is a good way of simply getting ideas organised.
 Speech to text is getting really good and can enable me to generate writing quickly and while I am walking.
 Using a program that forces me to type continuously at pain of losing what I have just typed is a great way of getting drafts drafted.